 Being excited for a flight, especially for one to start a vacation, is expected.
 But when you can get a free flight you’ve earned in miles for flying or using your credit card, it can be all the more enticing.

 What are the best ways to earn free flights with airline miles?
 Which airlines have the best award programs?
-In this beginner's guide we look at those issues and others, and detail how to best use your coveted miles with this guide.
+This beginner's guide looks at those issues and others and details how to best use your coveted miles with this guide.

 What are airline miles?